 In the first example, the

 div container with ID "text" contained blue text.
-This was because even though the same selector was declared twice, the latter declaration was used by following the rules of specificity.
+This was because even though the same selector was declared twice, the latter declaration was used by following the rules of specificity in the CSS code.

 However, in this example, we've added the